Skip to content

 Skill files: Plain-language instruction sets that give AI the architectural rules, formula patterns, and naming conventions of a seasoned Coda expert.

-Core Coda competences: Each skill file maps to a real capability — formulas, data architecture, page structure, column design, automations — turning expertise into context an AI can act on.
+Core Coda competences: Each skill file maps to a real capability — formulas, data architecture, page structure, column design— turning expertise into context an AI can act on.

 AI-ready by design: Whether you use Antigravity, Claude, or another AI assistant, the skill file is the bridge between your intent and a result that holds up.